 **Application Layer is also called Desktop Layer.

 The functions of the Application layer are :

 - Mail Services

 - Directory Services

-OSI model acts as a reference model and is not implemented in the Internet because of its late invention.
-Current model being used is the TCP/IP model.
+OSI model acts as a reference model and is not implemented on the Internet because of its late invention.
+The current model being used is the TCP/IP model.

 This article is contributed by Kundana Thiyari and Harshita Pandey.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.